 There are locals are offering taxi boat service which cost $3 to $5 per person each way.
 The drop off will either be on the opposite bank or the crossing up the river outside Hotel Bula Bula.

 One of the best beaches in Tamarindo area, Playa Avellanas is a surfer’s paradise.
 The locals even call it “Little Hawaii” due to its world class waves.
 Avellanas Express offers a shuttle service which starts from (near Aqua Disco) to Playa Avellanas.
 The shuttle runs every 2 hours and cost approximately $8 per person.
 There’s no public bus route going directly or near Playa Avellanas hence is best to take the shuttle service or a taxi.
 The taxi cost from Tamarindo to Playa Avellanas is approximately $30 each way.

 If you are an experienced surfer, you can reach Isla Capitan by paddling using a surf board or a kayak.
 From Tamarindo beach break, you can walk to Captain Suizo in about 15 minutes until you reach the surf at the south end of the beach.
 It takes 30 to 45 minutes paddle via surf board or kayak from Captain Suizo to Isla Capitan. offers Kayak and surf board rentals, price starts at $15.
 Sol Eco Adventures offer a tour for 3 hours, price starts at $55 per person.

-If you want to experience a heart pumping adventure, white water rafting in Tenorio River may be just the answer.
+If your travel plan is to experience a heart pumping adventure, white water rafting in Tenorio River may be just the answer.
 Paddle and maneuver your way to through the eight miles rapids. offers a package tour for $153 per person including: